 Late-Night Feedings & Bath Time

-This man is truly not worried about changing a diaper, getting dirty or washing a kid.
-He helps me all the time.
-And he knows when I am pregnant, I can barely bend, so he steps up without me asking him to.
+When the kids were babies, this man was truly not worried about changing a diaper, getting dirty or washing a kid.
+And he still helps me all the time.
+He always steps up without me asking him to.

 We all know how grateful I am as the mom, but the kids also see what a stellar man he is.
 And when I had late-night feedings and we were dying to sleep, I can assure you he was up with me, keeping me company, pushing me to get through the exhaustion.

 For me, he’s a true gem, a true partner in this crazy ride of parenthood.
 It’s not easy, but he goes the distance.